qaware/protocurl/TESTS.md

 ```
 {
   "filename": "<a filename without spaces and without extension>",
+  "beforeTestBash": "<bash statements>
   "args": [
     "<arguments for protocurl>",
     "<These are split into an array to make it easier to write them in the JSON file.>",
     "<All of these array elements will be concatenated with spaces.>"
-  ]
+  ],
+  "runAgainWithArg": "<--some-arg>"
 }
 ```

-For each testcase, the `args` array will be concatenated and the concatenated string will be given to `protocurl` (via docker run) as arguments.
+For each testcase, the `args` array will be concatenated and the concatenated string will be given to `protocurl` (via docker run) as arguments. `beforeTestBash` and `runAgainWithArg` are optional - and are replaced with `""` if not given.
 This happens via `test/suite/run-testcases.sh` - which is dynamically created from the JSON.
 This script contains lines of the form

 ```
-testSingleRequest '<filename>' '<args concatenated with spaces>'
+testSingleRequest '<filename>' '<args concatenated with spaces>' '<bash statements>' '--some-arg'
 ```

 During the execution of each line in this script, the output will be written into `test/results/$FILENAME-out.txt` -